sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Using "pathlists"

 **Note: We no longer recommend using "pathlists".
-Use zip files or manifests instead.**
+Use zip files or standalone manifests instead.**

 You can make a pathlist by listing a collection of .sig.gz files like so:
 ```